Updated: Jun 9

 When analyzing data, companies need to be careful with statistics as they can both help and hinder growth.
 Data can tease us with interesting but superficial insights.
 However, companies can’t afford to stop analysis prematurely at just symptoms when the root cause of a problem remains at large.

-The data analytics business opportunity is similar to the IT opportunity in late 1990s or early 2000s which led to the emergence of giants like TCS, Infosys and Wipro.
-India has huge engineering talent base with excellent mathematical skillsin a low cost structure – perfect for capturing the opportunity.
+The data analytics business opportunity is similar to the IT opportunity in the late 1990s or early 2000s which led to the emergence of giants like TCS, Infosys, and Wipro.
+India has a vast engineering talent base with excellent mathematical skills in a low-cost structure – perfect for capturing the opportunity.

 Latent View is a pure-play data analytics company.
 Its expertise includes customer profiling, targeted marketing, supply chain management, finance and risk management, and HR functions.

-The Company provides services ranging from business analytics and insights (which contributed about 60% to FY21 revenue), data engineering and digital solutions (20%) and data and analytics consulting (15%).
-It engages and provides services to blue-chip companies in technology (about 63.2% of FY21 revenue), industrials (17.5%), consumer packaged goods & retail (9.6%), and BFSI (9.6%) industries.
-It derives more than 90% of its revenues from the US.
-Key clients include Adobe, Uber and 7-Eleven.
+The Company provides services ranging from business analytics and insights, data engineering, digital solutions, and data and analytics consulting.
+It engages and provides services to blue-chip companies in technology (about 66% of FY22 revenue), industrials (13%), consumer packaged goods & retail (15%), and BFSI (6%) industries.
+It derives around 95% of its revenues from the US.
+Key clients include Adobe, Uber, and 7-Eleven.

 The pure-play analytics market is highly fragmented.
 The trend in the industry indicates that mid-sized and large-sized multi-service providers are adding niche analytics capabilities through acquisitions of small pure-play analytics service providers.
 Key players in India are Mu Sigma and Fractal Analytics which are both funded by private equity funds.